Frank Nitti: Death

 The day before his scheduled grand jury appearance, Nitti had breakfast with his wife in their home at 712 Selborne Road in Riverside, Illinois.
 When his wife was leaving for church, Nitti told her he planned to take a walk; then he began to drink heavily.
-He then loaded a .32 caliber revolver, put it in his coat pocket, and walked five blocks to a local railroad yard.
+He loaded a .32 caliber revolver, put it in his coat pocket, and walked five blocks to a local railroad yard.
 Conductor William F. Seebauer and switchmen L.M.
 Barnett and E.H.
 Moran were riding in the caboose, backing their train slowly southward over an ungated Cermak Road in North Riverside.
 The workers spotted an oblivious Nitti walking on the track away from them and shouted a warning.
 Nitti walked off the tracks, staggering towards the fence.
 Three shots rang out.
 The workers thought Nitti was shooting at them but then realized he was trying to shoot himself in the head.
-The first shot fired by Nitti's unsteady hand missed and passed through his fedora.
-The second bullet slammed into the right side of his jaw and exited through the top of his head, taking a lock of his hair with it and leaving the tuft protruding from the hole in the crown of the fedora.
 The final, fatal bullet entered behind Nitti's right ear and lodged in the top of his skull.
 Police Chief Allen Rose of North Riverside, rushing to the scene with a sergeant and several beat patrolmen, recognized Nitti immediately.
 An autopsy by William McNalley, coroner's toxicologist, showed that Nitti's blood alcohol level was 0.23.
 A coroner's jury ruled the following day that Nitti "committed suicide while temporarily insane and in a despondent frame of mind".

 Frank Nitti died on March 19, 1943, at the age of 57.
 Nitti is buried at Mount Carmel Cemetery in Hillside, Illinois.
 Controversy has persisted regarding the interment of a suicide in a Catholic cemetery.
 Nitti's grave can be found to the left of the main Roosevelt Road entrance, about 50 ft from the gate.
 To the right of the gate is the family plot containing the grave of Al Capone, marked by a 6 ft white monument stone.
-Straight up from the gate are the graves of Dean O'Banion and Hymie Weiss, both North Side Gang members who were killed by the Chicago Outfit under Capone.
+Straight up from the gate are the graves of Dean O'Banion and Hymie Weiss, both North Side Gang members who the Chicago Outfit killed under Capone.